Susan J. Sumner, PhD

 Susan Sumner, PhD is a Professor of Nutrition at UNC Chapel Hill’s Nutrition Research Institute (NRI), and the Director of the Metabolomics and Exposome Laboratory (MEL) at UNC Chapel Hill.
 Dr. Sumner is working to make personalized medicine and precision nutrition a reality.
 Using state-of-the-art metabolomics and exposome technologies, Dr. Sumner’s team determines how molecules that are present in our tissues and biological fluids are associated with states of health and wellness.
 Through this approach, biomarkers are discovered that can lead to new diagnostics for the early detection and diagnosis of disease, to monitor treatment and intervention, and to inform the development of intervention strategies.

 In August of 2019, Dr. Sumner received a grant to develop new tools and conduct untargeted analysis for the NIEHS-funded Human Health Exposure Analysis Resource (HHEAR) Program.
-Under this grant, untargeted analysis will be used to study the complex interactions between environmental exposures throughout the lifespan and human health outcomes.
+Under this grant, untargeted analysis is used to study the complex interactions between environmental exposures throughout the lifespan and human health outcomes in the HHEAR and the Environmental Influences on Childhood Outcomes programs.
+In 2022, her team received an award from NCI as the NIH Common Fund Metabolomics and Clinical Assay Center as part of the NIH Nutrition for Precision Health Consortium powered by All of Us.
+In this role, her Center will help develop algorithms that predict individual’s responses to dietary intake.

 Dr. Sumner earned a B.S. and Ph.D. in the Department of Chemistry at North Carolina State University, and conducted postdoctoral research at NHLBI.